Adithya-1489181/TOURA/README.md

-# TOURA
+# Toura
-TOURISTS!!
-We are upto help you

-## What are we going to do here
-Basically we are gonna build a helpful app for tourists that gives the order of places to visit and also a Melo-journey of the trip planned
+TOURISTS!
+We are here to help you with our AI trip planning app which will give you all the information you need for your next trip to be fun and enjoyable!